practisec/pwnedhub/README.md

     ```

 8. Visit the application and register a user.

-9. Promote the user to the "administrator" role in a Python interpreter.
+Administrative access can be gained through exploiting the application.
+However, to create an administrative user, promote a previously created user to the "administrator" role in a Python interpreter.

     ```
     $ python
     >>> import pwnedhub
     >>> pwnedhub.make_admin('username')
-    ```

-10. Start the server again and engage the target.

-    ```
-    $ python ./pwnedhub.py
     ```